ggkevinnnn/Launchpad-Saver/README.md

 # Launchpad-Saver
 An MacOS app.
 Save and Recover Launchpad in MacOS.
-Enable/Disable Launchpad in MacOS Tahoe Beta.
+Enable Launchpad in MacOS Tahoe Beta.

 # Features
 1.Save current launchpad layout in your mac and recover it at any time to avoid icons disordered caused by system bugs.